Zolmeister/sprinkler/README.md

 * Multiple job assignment

-Note: This project has been abandoned until further notice (though you can fork it)
+Note: This project has been abandoned until further notice (though you can still fork it)